ricardodpcosta/CFDLab/Incompressible_Fluid_Flows/INSE_03/README.md

   </table>
 </div>

-The **source terms** are obtained from substituting the manufactured solutions into the governing equations in polar coordinates.
-Due to the complexity of the manufactured solutions, the resulting analytical functions for the source term are intricate and are omitted for conciseness.
+The **source term** is obtained from substituting the manufactured solutions into the governing equations in polar coordinates.
+Due to the complexity of the manufactured solutions, the resulting analytical function for the source term is intricate and is omitted for conciseness.

 The **boundary conditions** prescribed for both the velocity correspond to the **Dirichlet boundary condition** on the outer and inner boundaries, considering the prescribed angular velocities, that is